mrkaleArduinoLib/gbj_appwifi/README.md

 * Update in library is valid for all involved projects.
 * It specifies (inherits from) the parent application library `gbj_appcore`.
 * It utilizes funcionality and error handling from the parent class.
-* The library activates multicast DNS right after wifi connection.

 ## Fundamental functionality
+* The library enables set a static (fixed) IP address of the microcontroller.
 * The connection to wifi is checked at every loop of a main sketch.
 * If no connection to wifi is detected, the library starts the [connection process](#connection).
-* If the connection is established, the library periodically updates IP address of the microcontroller.
+* The library activates multicast DNS right after wifi connection.

 <a id="internals"></a>